Why California’s Pipes Can’t Keep Up with Its Rainstorms

 The Impact of California's Rainstorms

-Heavy rainstorms in California caused billions of dollars in damage in 2024 alone.
-According to the Department of Water Resources, over 9.4 inches of rain fell between January and December—that’s nearly 15% higher than the year before.
+Heavy rainstorms in California caused billions of dollars in damage in 2025 alone.
+According to the Department of Water Resources, over 11.5 inches of rain fell between January and December.
+That's nearly 140% of the usual average.

-Last year’s most serious events included at least three atmospheric river storms and a rare tornado that touched down near Santa Cruz, tossing vehicles off the road.
-Here’s how some of these incidents affected plumbing and electrical services:
+In 2024, California experienced at least three atmospheric river storms and a rare tornado that touched down near Santa Cruz, tossing vehicles off the road.
+These incidents affected plumbing and electric systems in a few key ways:

 • February 2024.
-In early February, a string of atmospheric river storms occurred over Los Angeles, San Francisco, and the central coastline.
+A string of atmospheric river storms occurred over Los Angeles, San Francisco, and the central coastline.
 Record-breaking rainfall triggered flash floods and overloaded local drainage systems, causing over 8 million gallons of sewage to spill onto the street.

 • November 2024.
-In November, another atmospheric river event took place over the Bay Area and northern California.
+Another atmospheric river event took place over the Bay Area and northern California.
 Heavy bands of precipitation dumped between one and four inches of rain on the Bay Area over a three-day period.
 Aging drainage and sewer systems struggled to keep up, causing water to back up into homes.

 • December 2024.
-In December, a powerful level 3 storm pounded the Bay Area with torrential rain.
+IA powerful level 3 storm pounded the Bay Area with torrential rain.
 The storm was severe enough to cause widespread power outages, flooding, and an F1 tornado that touched down briefly in Santa Cruz.
 It was quickly followed by a series of smaller storms affecting the Bay Area over the holidays.

-California’s storms are expected to grow more intense over the coming decade, pushing a system that’s clearly already strained to the limit.
-But extreme weather isn’t the only challenge—years of drought have made pipes even more vulnerable to damage over time.
+California's storms are expected to grow more intense over the coming decade, pushing a system that's clearly already strained to the limit past what it can reasonably handle.
+But extreme weather isn't the only challenge—years of drought have made pipes even more vulnerable to damage over time.

 Infographic showcasing the worst storm systems in 2024